-Upon closing of the Transactions, Newco's portfolio will range from 13% to 18% first lien debt, 43% to 59% second lien debt, 14% to 19% mezzanine debt, 0% to 10% Preferred Equity, and 4% to 20% Common Equity.
-As of June 30, 2014, the weighted average yield of the portfolio at its face value was 8.5% to 13.1%, of which approximately 7.4% to 11.5% is current cash interest.
+Upon closing of the Transactions, Newco's portfolio will include approximately 18.2% first lien debt, 54.6% second lien debt, 8.2% Preferred Equity, and 19.1% Common Equity.
+As of September 30, 2014, the weighted average yield of the portfolio at its face value was 9.1%, of which approximately 8.2% is current cash interest.
 The face value of a loan refers to the principal of the loan.
 The weighted average yield was computed using the effective interest rates for all debt investments within the initial portfolio, including accretion of original issue discount.
-Also as of June 30, 2014, the weighted average remaining term of the debt investments in the initial portfolio was approximately 3 years, with remaining terms ranging from approximately 2 to 4 years.
+Also as of September 30, 2014, the weighted average remaining term of the debt investments in the initial portfolio was approximately 3 years, with remaining terms ranging from approximately 2 to 4 years.
 We do not believe that there are any material differences in the underwriting standards that were used to originate this portfolio and the underwriting standards that we expect to implement going forward.

 Revenues.
 We plan to generate revenue in the form of interest income on debt investments and capital gains and distributions, if any, on investment securities that we may acquire in portfolio companies.
 We expect our debt investments to typically have a term of five to seven years and bear interest at a fixed or floating rate.
 We expect the average investment holding period to be between three and five years, depending upon portfolio company objectives and conditions in the capital markets.
 In some instances, we may receive payments on our debt investments based on scheduled amortization of the outstanding balances.
 In addition, we may receive repayments of some of our debt investments prior to their scheduled maturity date.
 The frequency or volume of these repayments may fluctuate significantly from period to period.
-Our portfolio activity is also expected to reflect the proceeds of sales of securities.
-In some cases, our investments may provide for deferred interest payments or PIK interest.
-The principal amount of loans and debt securities and any accrued but unpaid interest generally become due at the maturity date.
+Our portfolio activity is also expected to reflect the proceeds of sales of securities and any accrued but unpaid interest generally become due at the maturity date.
 In addition, we may generate revenue in the form of commitment, origination, structuring or due diligence fees, fees for providing managerial assistance and consulting fees.
 Loan origination fees, original issue discount and market discount or premium will be capitalized, and we will accrete or amortize such amounts as interest income.
 We will record prepayment premiums on loans and debt securities as interest income.
-We will record prepayment as interest income.
+When we receive principal payments on a loan or debt security in an amount that exceeds its carrying value, we will also record the excess principal payment as interest income.
 Dividend income, if any, will be recognized on an accrual basis to the extent that we expect to collect such amounts.

 Expenses.
-Newco's primary operating expenses will include the payment of fees to Princeton Investment Advisors under the Advisory Agreement, our allocable portion of overhead expenses under the administration agreement and other operating costs described below.
+Newco's primary operating expenses will include the payment of fees to Princeton Advisors under the Advisory Agreement, our allocable portion of overhead expenses under the administration agreement and other operating costs described below.
 We will bear all other out-of-pocket costs and expenses of our operations and transactions, including: